New Sibling Can Affect Your Child's Sleep? A Sleep Expert Explains

 Joanna is a certified holistic paediatric sleep consultant and the founder of Sleep Superstars.
 Her experience of using sleep consultants led her to create a totally novel way to give parents tailored sleep advice for their children - advice that would be top quality, affordable but also instantly available.
 Sleep Superstars’ vision is to make a real difference to exhausted parents who need sleep advice tailored to their child without resorting to expensive sleep consultants.

 Today, Joanna discusses the changes that can appear when a new baby joins the family.
-Whilst its an incredibly exciting time for an older sibling, it can often lead to sleep disruption and regression.
+Whilst it’s an incredibly exciting time for an older sibling, it can often lead to sleep disruption and regression.

 A New Family Dynamic